sonic-net/SONiC/doc/warm-reboot/data_consolidation.md

 ### Redis Objects and Memory Objects
-To implement this feature we are going to reuse the exiting Redis objects:
+As a reference, here are the exiting Redis objects corresponding to a certain table:

 | Terminology   | Sample Redis Object  |
 | ------------- | :-----------------:  |